-Taken together, all of the elements above come together to form a compelling value proposition that conveys that value of your business.
+Taken together, all of the elements above combine to form a compelling value proposition that conveys that value of your business.

 The following are some things to keep in mind when creating or improving upon a value proposition:

 Clear - A good value proposition should be written in plain English and clearly articulate the advantage of a product to the target customer.
 It promises real outcomes while avoiding business jargon and overly complex ideas.

 Concise - A strong value proposition is as long as it needs to be and no longer.
 People browsing on the web have short attention spans, so it’s important to cut out any unnecessary words, sentences, and paragraphs to get to the point.

 Benefit-Oriented - Although product features are important, buying decisions are more influenced by what benefit the product will have on the customer’s business or life.
 Try to frame your features in a way that conveys the benefit that your product provides to your target audience.

 Build Trust - Trust is one of the most important factors for online buyers.
 You can build trust with customers through social proof, case studies, trust seals, and other elements that convey that you are trustworthy and that the claims you make are true.

 Differentiate - When selling online, your competition is every other business in the world in your niche.
 Online buyers like to comparison shop a lot, so make it clear how your product excels and is different and what your competitive advantages are, to convince prospects to buy from you.

 Avoid Hype - It’s important not to go overboard when promoting your product or it will have a negative impact on trust.
 Don’t oversell your product and avoid unsubstantiated claims.